dojo/docs/dojox/grid/EnhancedGrid/plugins/DnD.rst

 Prerequisites
 -------------

-This DnD plugin is only available for EnhancedGrid, so use the following statement in the head of your HTML file:
+This DnD plugin is only available for EnhancedGrid, so please use the following statement at first:

 .. code-block :: javascript
   :linenos: